GFHeader

 Victor Borden

-Became a surgeon, serving in the U.S. Air Force.
+Became a surgeon who served in the U.S. Air Force.

 Dr. Victor Borden